hellowearemito/gol/README.md

 # Golr

-Golr is a logger what send the log's message (with type and targets) to redis.
+Golr is a logger what send the given type of message to redis.
+We can define the targets.
+After the sending an other service can decode/encode and send the given messages to the correct platform.

 ## Getting Started